 For many French weddings the traditional wedding cake is croquembouche – a dessert tree of vanilla cream filled, Pâte à choux otherwise known as profiteroles.
 Invented by French pastry chef Antoine Careme in the late 1700s, the croquembouche is a tower of cream-filled, puff-pastry balls that are piled into a high pyramid and encircled with caramelized sugar.
 This sugar is what gives the dessert its name—croquembouche loosely translates to “crunch in the mouth.”
 The croquembouche cake is sometimes replaced with an alternative conical offering – maybe macaroons or other French pastries.
 For this wedding we chose a pièce montée, with a variety of sweets, chocolates and pastries.
 The entrance of the dessert is usually the pinnacle of the evening, its arrival signaled by dimmed lights, music and even sparklers.

 Another big thing about French weddings is the wine and more importantly the Champagne.
 There are three main customs for champagne.
 The first is the Sabrage, where a bottle of champagne is opened using a sabre.
 It’s incredibly swashbuckling and has a definite Wow factor!
-Another champagne related custom is the French masterpiece which has been adopted all over the world – pyramide de champagne.
+Another champagne related custom is the French masterpiece which has been adopted all over the world – pyramide de champagne or champagne tower.
 The other custom, which my couple choose is to serve ready to go champagne in flutes when the pièce montée was presented, lit up with sparklers.

 For take away gifts, as I mentioned before the bride and groom are total foodies and so we had individual bottles of McIlhenny Tabasco made for each guest, along with baby bottles of rosé.
 We were also in a garden, so we provided flip flops and heel protectors for our guests too!
 Of course, given that this took place at the end of June, each of our guests were given a beautiful white fan to keep themselves cool.

 Another interesting tradition for French weddings is la Soupe à l’Oignon.
 This thick beef and onion broth with hearty croutons and melted cheese is at the core of French cuisine, no wonder that on the wedding night it has a special place.
 It is served in the early hours of the morning to help recover from a long night of partying, as French weddings tend to finish around 5-7am, ready with the final drink watching the sunrise.
 It is a national cure for the hangover.
 Given that we were along the Mediterranean, we we opted not to do this, but instead to hold an earlier brunch and serve a hearty paëlla.
 At 11am another catering team arrived to serve the paëlla to the weekend guests and family.
-Paëlla is a traditional Mediterranean dish with rice, shrimp, chicken, sausages and local spices and definately comfort food.
+Paëlla is a traditional Mediterranean dish with rice, shrimp, chicken, sausages and local spices and definitely comfort food.
 It was a wonderful day for many to relax by the pool, taking in the sun and scents of the south as they recuperated and spent time together.